kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/zettelkasten-note-taking-devonthink/index.md

 I’m happy I was pointed to the Zettelkasten method by my colleague.
 It’s a really good and future-proof way of writing notes.
 Even after a few weeks and ~150 newly created notes, I can already see the first connections between the notes.
 I also started creating some connection notes and I’m having ideas for outline notes.

 [DEVONthink](https://devontechnologies.com/apps/devonthink) is after a week of testing various tools the right tool for me.
 It allows me to use the Zettelkasten method with a bunch of really useful workflows and features next to having an incredibly powerful document management system.

+**Update 03.09.2020:** I started using [Obsidian](https://obsidian.md/) as the primary tool for my Zettelkasten, due to its much more powerful tools, but still sync the vault via DEVONthink and add new notes frequently to my vault with the DEVONthink sorter.
+To read about my updated workflow please go to <TextLink to="/tools-i-use-for-note-taking/">Tools I Use For Note-Taking</TextLink>.

 [ryan holiday]: https://medium.com/@RyanHoliday/this-unique-notecard-system-will-help-you-remember-organize-and-utilize-everything-you-read-9f3ddabaa3c
 [robert greene]: https://medium.com/@paulorrj/the-robert-greene-method-of-writing-books-e175ade04897